Spectral theory for interacting particle systems solvable by coordinate Bethe ansatz: Introduction

 \subsection{Acknowledgments}

 This project was initiated at the Simons Symposium on the Kardar--Parisi--Zhang Equation.
 The authors appreciate illuminating and helpful comments and discussions with Donald Babbitt, Vadim Gorin, Alexander Povolotsky, Larry Thomas, Craig Tracy, and Harold Widom.
+We are grateful to anonymous reviewers for suggestions on improving the presentation of our results.
+We also thank Yier Lin for pointing out issues in the ASEP reduction of our results (see Remark~\ref{rmk:update_ASEP_statement} for further discussion).

 A.B. was partially supported by the NSF grant DMS-1056390.
 I.C. was partially supported by the NSF through DMS-1208998 as well as by Microsoft Research and MIT through the Schramm Memorial Fellowship, by the Clay Mathematics Institute through the Clay Research Fellowship, and by the Institute Henri Poincare through the Poincare Chair.
 T.S. was partially supported by KAKENHI 22740054 and Sumitomo Foundation.